marvin-schl/cs-fmu-mapper/README.md

     => initialize method added in Simulation Component is called by mapper before first do_step()
 - [ ] Make sure that AbstractOPCUA client uses its own logger and not the SimulationComponent logger
 - [ ] Add comments to methods
+- [ ] Add functionality to run experiments in parallel.
+- [ ] Accept also full configs as experiment files.